 Sprinkled throughout both Hogsmeade and Diagon Alley are a number of trolleys selling a variety of tasty treats - most importantly including beers (because I know that was your #1 question).

 They also sell, obviously, Butterbeer, however, it is non-alcoholic and a bit like a foamy cream soda.
-I've been told by multiple Uber drivers that you can ask them to spike it for you...but I've never felt a sufficient bond with the person staffing the trolley cart to go out on a limb and make that ask...If you have - leave me a comment!!
+I've been told by multiple friends, acquaintances, and Uber drivers that you can ask them to spike it for you...but I've never felt a sufficient bond with the person staffing the trolley cart to go out on a limb and make that ask...If you have - leave me a comment!!
 They also have Butterbeer ice cream, which I did enjoy on this most recent visit.

 Happy, Harry travels, my friends - and let me know your top places to eat in Harry Potter World!!